folio-org/folio-ansible/doc/ansible-roles.md

 # Ansible roles in this repository

-*All roles targeted for Debian 8 (Jessie)*
+*All roles targeted for Debian 8 (Jessie)/Ubuntu Xenial*

+## ansible
+Installs Ansible from the Ansible repository

 ## common
-Runs `apt-cache update`, creates the folio user and group, installs git and curl from apt.
+Runs `apt-cache update`, creates the folio user and group, installs git, curl, and the postgresql client from apt.
+Configures the FOLIO apt repository.

 ## docker-engine
 Installs the Docker engine from the Docker repository.

 ## maven-3
 Installs Apache Maven 3 from the Apache archive.

-## mod-auth
-Loads the Docker images for the authtoken, login, and permissions modules from Docker Hub, registers and deploys as a system service in a running Okapi instance, with persistent storage.
-Depends on:
-- postgresql
-- docker-engine
-- okapi-undeploy

-*Note: without a running Okapi instance, this role will fail.*

 ## mod-auth-data
 Hooks up mod-auth modules for the sample tenant, loads sample users